 When it is possible to just stop by the grocery store and pick up a roasted chicken and pre-packaged, pre-cut salad ingredients, and throw a meal together in a few minutes, prior to collapsing in front of the television or computer screen, cooking today is a far cry from the 30 hours a week that the average American woman spent cooking in the 1920s.
 Employed women nowadays spend about 4.4 hours a week cooking, according to the USDA (2007).
 People over the age of 15 years spend about 67 minutes per day eating and drinking as a “primary activity,” while spending another 23.5 minutes eating and 63 minutes drinking per day while engaged in other activities, like watching television.
 (USDA, 2011) Prior to the technological innovations that allowed women to only spend 30 hours a week, women/cooks likely spent most of their waking hours in the kitchen or preparing food in some manner, unless they had servants, who did the work surrounding the daily tasks of cooking.

-So the answer to the question, “Why do we cook?,” I believe, ought to be, “So we may live.”
+So the answer to the question, “Why do we cook?,” I believe, ought to be, “So that we may live.”

 In other words, cooking isn’t just about you.
 It’s about perpetuation of the species.